The Anniversary April 23, 2026

 Listen hard, even from afar

-It’s my most precious gift
+It’s my most precious treasure

 That faint beat is now my pride;